 This opinion piece was written by Alexandra Winkler, the former deputy mayor of El Hatillo Municipality in Caracas.
-It can also be found in our public health feed.

 The Venezuelan health system is undergoing a humanitarian crisis without precedent.
 The collapse is very visible, with endemic diseases reappearing, medicine shortages, a mass exodus of medical professionals and the demise of hundreds of clinics and abandoned hospitals that can’t attend a single patient due to poor conditions.